andyjakubowski/kingly-site/src/v1/tutorials/real-world-home.md

 - when a machine transitions to a compound state, it immediately evaluates the transitions leaving the initial state for that compound state
   - this happens for instance when the machine receives a `ROUTE_CHANGED` event with the home route as event data.
 The machine will transition to the compound state *Fetching global feed*, and thus immediately evaluates the two transitions going respectively to the *Pending global feed articles* and *Pending global feed* compound state.
   - the machine thus transitions as usual to the first transition whose guard is fulfilled
-- every compound state has defined two special states called history pseudo states: shallow history state, deep history state.
+- every compound state has defined two special states called history pseudo-states: shallow history state, deep history state.
   - a deep history state is a placeholder for the last atomic control state belonging to the associated compound state that the machine was in before exiting that compound state
   - here, assuming that the tags were already fetched, the machine would transition to the *Pending global feed articles* atomic state.
 On receiving the fetched articles, the machine would transition back to the *Pending global feed articles* state
   - assuming that the tags were not already fetched, the machine would transition to the *Pending global feed * atomic state.
 On receiving the fetched articles, the machine would transition back to the *Pending global feed* state, state in which it may receive the fetched tags

 History states are important 'rewind' mechanism.
-It can be used to interrupt a behaviour temporarily (leaving a compound state), replace it by another behaviour, and resume the previous behaviour at a later point (transition to the history state for the compound state).
-Here we intercalated the article fetch response processing within the global feed request and response behaviour.
+It can be used to interrupt a behavior temporarily (leaving a compound state), replace it with another behavior, and resume the previous behavior at a later point (transition to the history state for the compound state).
+Here we intercalated the article fetch response processing within the global feed request and response behavior.

 Alright, let's move on to the authenticated user scenarios.